Overkiz/emmy-lua-doc/README.md

 # emmy-lua-doc

-This repo is intended for developers using IntelliJ with the [EmmyLua plugin](https://github.com/EmmyLua/IntelliJ-EmmyLua).
+This repo is intended for developers using IntelliJ with the [EmmyLua plugin](https://github.com/EmmyLua/IntelliJ-EmmyLua) or preferably, now, [IntelliJ-Luanalysis](https://github.com/Benjamin-Dobell/IntelliJ-Luanalysis/).

 It makes linting and static analysis much better for Overkiz libraries by providing annotated stubs.